Technology -> Data Management

 Pitney Bowes is repositioning itself and forging a new identity in the digital world as its core printing market is declining at the fast rate of -5% per annum.
 Rather than adopt the radical approach of Xerox, Pitney Bowes has chosen evolution over revolution.
 Pitney Bowes still continues to innovate in the print industry.
 For example, its 'white paper factory' enables large enterprises to reduce expensive stocks of pre-printed stationery to virtually zero.
 Personalised direct mail letters, brochures, even envelopes can be created and printed on demand by these amazing machines from a single roll of white paper.
 A partnership with HP provides the colour printing technology.

 Pitney Bowes' strategy is to move more substantially into online marketing communications (primarily email, social and mobile marketing) which are the digital substitutes for direct hard copy mailings.
+Online communications such as email marketing provide businesses with customized and targeted efforts at a much lower cost than direct mailings.
 To this end Pitney Bowes acquired Portrait Software for customer analytics and coordinating multi-channel marketing campaign management.
 MapInfo was acquired for location-based intelligence and Group 1 Software for customer communications across multiple channels (such as print, email, web, SMS and social).
 Half a dozen other small 'tuck-in' acquisitions were also enacted.
 The product integration is now largely complete and forms an integral part of the Pitney Bowes modular 'customer communications management' suite.